anbzerc/PressReader/README.md

 # PressReader

-An open source alternative to google news
+An open source alternative to google news, coded in flutter/dart